 These Cinnamon Chip Scones are a delight to eat.
 They are buttery and soft with just a bit of crispness around the edges.
 The cinnamon chips add a wonderful spicy hint of flavor.
 Serve with Clotted Cream and a cup of tea.

-Read about all our Afternoon Tea Articles and the Origin of Scones.
+Read about all our Top Baking Scones Tips and the Origin of Scones.

 Jump to:

-They can be made ahead of time and warmed up, or make the dough and freeze to bake at a later time.
+These easy cinnamon scones can be made ahead of time and warmed up, or you can make the scone dough and freeze to bake at a later time.

 Ingredients